Ales – U.S. Open Beer Championship Categories

 Clarity: Chill haze should not be present

 Perceived Malt Aroma & Flavor: Malt character is very low to low with soft sweetness.
-Caramel character should not be evident.
+Caramel character should not be present.

-Perceived Hop Aroma & Flavor: Hop aroma and flavor is low, and if evident, should express noble hop character.
+Perceived Hop Aroma & Flavor: Low and, if present, should express noble hop character.

 Perceived Bitterness: Medium to medium-high